alx2009/K197Control/K197control_commands.md

 ## Encoding and Transmission

-Commands are transmitted within sub-frames as part of the data payload.
+Commands are transmitted by the gemini framing protocol within sub-frames as part of the data payload.
 The protocol encodes and transmits each byte of the measurement data in a series of sub-frames, with each sub-frame containing one byte of data.

 For example, to transmit a command: